PPerhaps the better question to ask is this — What is it that the 98% (who blinked, jumped, bolted) were looking for — that you didn’t offer?

-So the next time they’re scrolling through their Facebook or Instagram feed you can re-engage with them with a mini series of content pieces up to 25 weeks.
+So the next time they’re scrolling through their Facebook or Instagram feed you can re-engage with them with a mini series of content pieces up over several weeks.

 The point here is to get in front of your audience as much as possible, so they begin to notice you, your brand and your presence.

-In fact, on average, you’ll be able to get back in front of 84% of your potential clients, for a total of 7-14 additional exposures per month.
+In fact, on average, you’ll be able to tick off 7-14 additional exposures per month.

 It’s ridiculously awesome and if you ‘get’ the Rule of 7, you’d be crazy to ignore it.

 - What does your client need to believe before he or she will purchase your product or service?